-- 6.23 Chapter 5 presented information on market signals and past trends in delivery.
+- Chapter 5 presented information on market signals and past trends in delivery.
 This considered signals relating to price and quantity and compared Craven District with neighbouring districts, the region and England.
 Affordability remains an issue in Craven District and an uplift is recommended.
-PPG does not specify the mechanism for uplift but the LPEG report recommends uplift from the demographic starting point based on two measures of affordability: House Price Ratios and Rental Affordability Ratios.
-For Craven, the ratios (HPR 7.7 and RAR 33.6%) translate to an uplift of 20%.
-This results in an additional 26 dwellings each year. - 6.24 Regarding past trends in delivery, this has tended to lag behind existing targets.
-There are however no development constraints as the Council has an adequate 5 year land supply and under-delivery is more likely to relate to market conditions and developer appetite for delivery. - 6.25 Regarding market signals and past trends in delivery: - X. It is recommended that the OAN is adjusted upwards to take account of market signals relating to affordability; - XI.
+PPG does not specific the mechanism for uplift but the LPEG report recommends uplift from the demographic starting point based on two measures of affordability: House Price Ratio (HPR) and Rental Affordability Ratios (RAR).
+For Craven, the HPR ratio of 8.3 translates to an uplift of 20% and the RAR of 36.3% translates to an uplift of 25%.
+On the basis of a 20% uplift to the demographic base linked to underlying house price ratios, this results in an additional 40 dwellings each year. - 6.20 Regarding past trends in delivery, this has tended to lag behind existing targets.
+There are however no development constraints as the Council has an adequate 5 year land supply and under-delivery is more likely to relate to market conditions and developer appetite for delivery. - 6.21 Regarding market signals and past trends in delivery: - VIII.
+It is recommended that the OAN is adjusted by a further 40 dwellings to take account of market signals relating to affordability; - IX.
 No adjustment is necessary to take account of past delivery.